rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 That is, in effect, *any string* can be considered a mutation of a parsable string, and hence we can expect the covering grammar to parse it.

-Now, to make sure that any string is parsable, we first define a nonterminal that is capable of parsing any string.
-Now, for ease of parsing, let us define a new terminal symbol that stands in for any terminal symbol.
+Next, to make sure that any string is parsable, we first define a nonterminal that is capable of parsing any string.
+For ease of parsing, let us define a new terminal symbol that stands in for any terminal symbol.
 This stands for $$I$$ in Aho's paper.